getify/monio/MONADS.md

 1. a function (of any name) to construct an "instance" of the type (the unit constructor)
 2. a function (of any name) to perform the "chain" operations shown in the 3 laws

-Everything else you see in the code snippets in this guide, such as wrapper monad instances, specific method names, ["friends of monads" behaviors](#-and-friends), etc -- that's all convenience affordance provided specifically by **Monio**.
+Everything else you see in the code snippets in this guide, such as wrapper monad instances, specific method names, ["friends of monads" behaviors](#-and-friends), etc -- that's all convenient affordance provided specifically by **Monio**.

 ----